graphprotocol/graph-tooling/README.md

     ```json
     {
       "scripts": {
-        "codegen": "graph generate-types data-source.yaml",
+        "codegen": "graph generate-types package.yaml",
-        "build": "graph build data-source.yaml",
+        "build": "graph build package.yaml",
-        "build-ipfs": "graph build --ipfs /ip4/127.0.0.1/tcp/5001 data-source.yaml"
+        "build-ipfs": "graph build --ipfs /ip4/127.0.0.1/tcp/5001 package.yaml"
       }
     }
     ```
-    _Note: Replace the IPFS address with any IPFS node you want to deploy the data source to._
+    _Note: Replace the IPFS address with any IPFS node you want to deploy the package to._
-6. Generate type definitions for contract ABIs used in the data
+6. Generate type definitions for contract ABIs used in the package
     with:
     ```bash
     yarn codegen
     ```
 7. Develop your `mapping.ts` against these generated types.
-8. Build with one of
+8. Build the package with one of
     ```sh
     yarn build      # Will drop the results in dist/
     yarn build-ipfs # Will also deploy to IPFS and output an IPFS hash